mbledkowski/docker-koha/README.md

     $ docker run -d -p 80 -p 8080 quantumobject/docker-koha

+note: koha used  Apache/mpm itk that create some problem under docker, there are some sites that recommend to add this to pre-view command :   --cap-add=SYS_NICE --cap-add=DAC_READ_SEARCH

 Them you need to wait for few second maybe 1 min to allow the installing conf to finish and run this command to check the password for user koha_library :

     $ docker logs container_id